Personal life of Clint Eastwood: Relationship with Roxanne Tunis

 In 1992, Johnson granted a rare interview with biographer Douglas Thompson, talking in generalities about her ex-husband and his career, but refused comment when asked about Tunis.
 Neither Tunis nor any of her nine siblings have ever spoken to the media.
+(Note: Celebrity-adjacent in her own right, Tunis' sister Harriet has a son fathered by Stephen Stills of Crosby, Stills, Nash & Young fame, also out of wedlock, thus making Stills' son a maternal first cousin of Eastwood's daughter.)
 However, sources close to the Tunis family agreed to be interviewed anonymously for McGilligan's book in the late 1990s.
 According to them, Eastwood "wanted to have a baby with his mistress.
 [He] would often stroke Tunis' tummy and ask, 'How's my little Rowdy coming?'
 When she became pregnant, Clint was ecstatic."
 This directly contradicts the earlier Schickel biography of 1996, which spun the tale that Eastwood didn't even realize Tunis was pregnant until after Kimber had been born.

 Tunis bought property in Deschutes River Woods, Oregon following the dissolution of their affair.
 Eastwood was pleased that she chose to leave Los Angeles, where news of their love child might get out.
 Over the years he occasionally gave Tunis work as an unbilled extra in his films; her casting in Hang 'Em High actually appeared in print.

 For her part, Kimber has answered media inquiries with candor.
 In 1989, amid revelations of her existence, she told the Sunday Mirror: "Yes, Clint Eastwood is my father.
 I must speak to him about this.
 I am partly shocked and partly glad it is all out in the open."
 Following this confirmation, Kimber shared in an interview with Star that "Mom called him because she's expecting a check.
 He began screaming and yelling into the phone.
 He's so upset because he's guilty."
 In 1990, she told the Manchester Evening News: "I'm cut off completely.
 He's furious with me.
 He's disowned me and his grandson."
 Later that year, Eastwood refused to attend his daughter's wedding to Denver businessman Doug McCartney, so she was given away by an uncle instead.
 Throughout the tabloid hubbub Eastwood maintained complete silence; as a result, major publications like People magazine still denied Kimber's existence as late as 1993.
+(Note: Moreover, when Tunis' maternal nephew (and Kimber's first cousin), Craig Gronenthal, was murdered in 1998, the Los Angeles Times repeatedly omitted any reference whatever to Eastwood or Stills.)